How do we judge DUELS?

 if the group decides you did not do the card succesfully, switch it with another card from the deck.

-I got caught acting out a do something card, what now?
+I got caught trying to dupe, what now?

 discard the card you were caught doing and switch it with a new one from the deck.